Versus You: Tenth band anniversary (2015)

-On October 18.
-2015 Versus You celebrated their tenth band anniversary under the motto: VERSUS YOU "10 years later, Old & Bald" in De Gudde Wëllen (The Good Will) in Luxembourg city.
+On 18 October 2015 Versus You celebrated their tenth band anniversary under the motto: VERSUS YOU "10 years later, Old & Bald" in De Gudde Wëllen (The Good Will) in Luxembourg city.
 Supported by the luxembourgish instrumental band The Majestic Unicorns From Hell and the luxembourgish Hip Hop duo Freshdax.

 Rocket To Rushmore (2016)

-On July 15.
-2016 Versus You released along with the two companioned bands Killtime from Italy and The Gamits from the United States the 3 tracks including, one song from each band 7-inch Vinyl EP Rocket To Rushmore which is limited to 333 copies.
+On 15 July 2016 Versus You released along with the two companioned bands Killtime from Italy and The Gamits from the United States the 3 tracks including, one song from each band 7-inch Vinyl EP Rocket To Rushmore which is limited to 333 copies.

 You Better (2016)

-On September 20.
-2016 Versus You announced on Facebook the release of their new 7-inch Vinyl Single You Better which contains two new tracks, side A: You Better and side B: Always Follow and is available from December 1.
-2016, once on black vinyl and on orange vinyl.
-On October 28.
-2016 they announced that there will be a limited 10 year anniversary re-issue of the first album Marathon, for the first time on vinyl and new merchandise designed by their long time buddy Kim "The Butcher" Schreiner.
+On 20 September 2016 Versus You announced on Facebook the release of their new 7-inch Vinyl Single You Better which contains two new tracks, side A: You Better and side B: Always Follow and is available from 1 December 2016, once on black vinyl and on orange vinyl.
+On 28 October 2016 they announced that there will be a limited 10 year anniversary re-issue of the first album Marathon, for the first time on vinyl and new merchandise designed by their long time buddy Kim "The Butcher" Schreiner.

 Birthday Boys EP (2017)

-Versus You announced on September 26.
-2017 on Facebook the release of their new EP Birthday Boys.
-The first single of the new EP, which bears the name Birthday Boy, was released on October 10.
-2017 at midnight on YouTube as a so-called Lyric video.
-On November 11.
-2017, the release festival was held in Sang a Klang at the Pfaffenthal in Luxembourg City from 2 pm onwards.
+Versus You announced on 26 September 2017 on Facebook the release of their new EP Birthday Boys.
+The first single of the new EP, which bears the name Birthday Boy, was released on 10 October 2017 at midnight on YouTube as a so-called Lyric video.
+On 11 November 2017 the release festival was held in Sang a Klang at the Pfaffenthal in Luxembourg City from 2 pm onwards.
 For these release festival Versus You were supported by the following bands: Mind Rebellion (L), Weakonstruction (L), All The Way Down (L), Cosmogon (L), Not Scientists (F), The Majestic Unicorns From Hell (L), Everwaiting Serenade (L) and Guerilla Poubelle (F).

 Times Of War / Let's Make Love EP (2018)

-On August 1, 2018, Versus You released a new EP Times Of War / Let's Make Love digital on Bandcamp.
+On 1 August 2018 Versus You released a new EP Times Of War / Let's Make Love digital on Bandcamp.
 Which contains both the eponymous songs.

 Worn And Loved (2019)

-With the Single Fall Apart, which was released on January 15, 2019, Versus You announced their sixth album Worn And Loved.
-Which was released on March 15, 2019.
+With the single Fall Apart, released on 15 January 2019, Versus You announced their sixth album Worn And Loved, released on 15 March 2019.
 The release party took place the same evening at the Atelier in Luxembourg City with the support of Guerrilla Poubelle and The Majestic Unicorns From Hell.